careercup/CtCI-6th-Edition/Java/Ch 17. Hard/Q17_23_Max_Black_Square/QuestionLookup.md

 x x x     (1) - {start=0, end=2, length=3}
 x x x x x (2) - {start=0, end=4, length=5}
 ```
-Despite that some indexes will contain a list of `right` intervals starting there, the total quantity of `right` intervals is N anyway, so the time and space remain linear.
+Despite that some indexes will contain a list of `right` intervals starting there, the total quantity of `right` intervals is N anyway, so the number of insertions and additional space remain linear.

 ---